Sharankumar008/Simple-sfdc-LWC-project/README.md

 1. Right Click on LWC folder, Select create Lightning Web Component
 2. Enter a Name for the Component
 3. Select default Folder and press Enter.

+After creating the LWC, a folder is created inside the lwc folder.
+The name of the folder is in the name of what you created while creating LWC Component.

+The folder has a css file, js file, html file and a configuration file.

+We can modify those folders or add files to create multiple LWC components.